mathfanatic9/projects/Rain Prediction in Australia/readme.md

 - **R2-Score**

 ### Results
 The models were evaluated based on their performance metrics.
-The Logistic Regression model achieved the highest accuracy score of 83.82%.
-It performed the best overall with the highest accuracy and F1-Score.
-KNN also showed strong performance with a high accuracy score.
+The Logistic Regression seems to be the most effective model for this dataset.

 ### License
 This project is licensed under the MIT License.